advil64/probabilistic-sensing/readme.md

 ![Histogram](./images/bar_chart_actions_terrain.png)

-As shown in the bar graph above, Agent 7 seems to consistently beat Agent 6 among the various terrain types as well.
-Although it does struggle more when the target is in a forest, the way the agent prioritizes finding the cell allowed it to still beat Agent 6 on average.
+As shown in the bar graph above, both Agents seem to take more actions as the false negative rate increases which makes sense as higher false negative rates increases the chances of failing an examination which increases the number of actions needed to reexamine the cell later.
+Agent 7 seems to still consistently beat Agent 6 among the various terrain types as well.
+Although Agent 7 does struggle more when the target is in a forest, the way the agent prioritizes finding the cell allowed it to still beat Agent 6 on average for every terrain.

 ![Histogram](./images/question_4_agent_6.png)